JSC-electronics/android-phone-field/README.md

 The library has two different fields:

  * PhoneEditText : includes EditText alongside the flags spinner
- * PhoneInputLayout : includes a TextInputLayout from the design support library alongside the flags spinner
+ * PhoneInputLayout : includes a TextInputLayout from the [Material design support library](https://material.io/develop/) alongside the flags spinner

 ## Features

  * Displays the correct country flag if the user enters a valid international phone number
- * Allows the user to choose the country manually and only enter a national phone number
+ * Allows an user to choose the country manually and only enter a national phone number
- * Allows you to choose a default country, which the field will change to automatically if the user chose a different country then cleared the field.
+ * Allows you to choose a default country, which will be set automatically after the user chose a different country and then cleared the field.
  * Validates the phone number
- * Returns the valid phone number including the country code
+ * Returns valid phone number including country code

 ## Usage

-In your module's gradle file add the following dependency, please make sure that you have jcenter in your repositories list
+In your module's gradle file add the following dependency.
+Please make sure that you have jcenter in your repositories list.

 ```
 compile ('cz.jsc.electronics.phonefield:phone-field:0.1.4@aar') {